udacity/FCND-Controls-CPP/README.md

 For D gain is controlled by: kpVelZ
 For I gain is controlled by: KiPosZ

-First the required control is computed and then from that required acceleration is computed.
+First the required control is computed and then required acceleration is computed.
 Required acceleration is constrained to be within maxDescent and maxAscent rates.

 The function returns thrust using the mass and acceleration computed.